Skip to main content

 Section 415(c) of the Internal Revenue Code

-To help employees avoid taxes and penalties, HR collects information each spring regarding contributions made to outside retirement plans to help ensure they don't exceed IRS limits.
+To help employees avoid taxes and penalties, PE collects information each spring regarding contributions made to outside retirement plans to help ensure they don't exceed IRS limits.
 Those who contribute to a non-Vanderbilt retirement plan through outside businesses in which they are at least a 50 percent owner must complete the 415(c) Aggregation Form.
 This form collects information relevant to Section 415(c) of the Internal Revenue Code.

 To find out if this applies to you, answer these questions: